 - Has heavily invested in UK wind farms

 - Supports Cancer Research UK

 - Poor customer service

 Who are ScottishPower?

-Scottish Power are based in Glasgow, Scotland, although they are currently owned by Iberdrola, a Spanish utility company.
+Scottish Power is based in Glasgow, Scotland, although they are currently owned by Iberdrola, a Spanish utility company.
 They supply power to customers in Central and Southern Scotland, Merseyside, North Wales, and certain parts of Cheshire and Shropshire.

 They have invested heavily in windfarms and currently have 40 UK-based windfarms.
 They are the UK’s largest generator of electricity from wind energy, generating more than 2,000MW.

-In addition to supplying energy, Scottish Power also offer a range of insurance products via Domestic & General.
+In addition to supplying energy, Scottish Power also offers a range of insurance products via Domestic & General.
 These insurance products cover your boiler and central heating system.
 Some of the plans include a free annual boiler service.

-Scottish Power list 29 different fixed-rate tariffs on their website, although not all of those tariffs are available to new customers and some of them are not available online and need to be purchased via different sales channels.
+Scottish Power lists 29 different fixed-rate tariffs on their website, although not all of those tariffs are available to new customers and some of them are not available online and need to be purchased via different sales channels.